 Week fourteen finds us at school for Candace’s memorial service.
 She had passed away on November 8th, 2020.
 It is now Friday afternoon, December 11th, one month later:

 Standing in front of her picture, my heart hurt.
-She was no longer wearing a hood-or a mask-which allowed the smile looking back at me from the flat, lifeless surface attack my emotions without restraint.
+She was no longer wearing a hood, or a mask, which allowed the young lady looking back at me from the flat, lifeless surface to attack my emotions without restraint.

 “She hated her teeth,” said Lauryn quietly from beside me.

 “How could she have hated her teeth,” I wondered to myself, as I continued to take in my surroundings.
 Our school was holding a memorial for the student taken from us, a student some of us barely new, yet a student we all now realized we loved….
 Candace was gone.

 A month has passed since the day of the tragedy.
 The investigation into the incident has left Lauryn shattered more than anyone else.
 As the story goes, Candace and Lauryn got together that Saturday night and smoked some weed.
 Our school’s program promoted “harm reduction;” which meant that many of our students still smoked marijuana.
 Though this was not something we as a school celebrated, it was often the lesser of most evils.
 The point I’m trying to make here is that what they were doing was not that out of the ordinary.

 This legal substance was available to many at dispensaries in our State, but most people still bought theirs in other ways.
 Which is what Lauryn originally told the police she had done.
 Come to find out it was actually her mother’s stash she had stolen from a drawer in her bedroom.
 Unknown to Lauryn, her mother was still struggling with Fentanyl use: A very strong opiate that is one of the newer drugs terrorizing addicts.
 Her mother, knowingly, had laced her stash of marijuana with this Fentanyl.
 The combination stopped the hearts of Lauryn and Candace that night.